Gabriel Roberge

 Gabriel Roberge (30 March 1918 – 5 July 2006) was a Liberal party member of the House of Commons of Canada.
-He was a lawyer by career.
+He was a lawyer by profession.

 Roberge was born in Saint-Ferdinand d'Halifax, Quebec.
-He graduated twice from Université Laval, first in 1938 with a Bachelor of Arts then in 1941 with a Bachelor of Law.
-He served in the military with Le Régiment de la Chaudière reaching the rank of Second Lieutenant in 1941 and left the forces in 1946 as a Captain.
+He graduated twice from Université Laval, first in 1938 with a Bachelor of Arts, then in 1941 with a Bachelor of Laws.
+He served in the military with Le Régiment de la Chaudière, reaching the rank of Second Lieutenant in 1941, and left the forces in 1946 as a Captain.

 He was first elected at the Mégantic riding in the 1958 general election.
-After serving one term, the 24th Parliament, he was defeated in the 1962 election by Raymond Langlois of the Social Credit Party.
+After serving one term in the 24th Parliament, he was defeated in the 1962 election by Raymond Langlois of the Social Credit Party.
 He became a Quebec Superior Court judge in October 1963.

-Roberge also helped establish the Kiwanis club in Thetford Mines and was a knight of the Order of Saint Lazarus since 1974.
-He died on 5 July 2006 in Quebec City.
+Roberge also helped establish the Kiwanis club in Thetford Mines and has been a knight of the Order of Saint Lazarus since 1974.
+He died on 5 July 2006, in Quebec City.